OpenGeoVis/PVGeo/README.md

 ## More to come

-Stay tuned, this project is in its early stages of development.
-Also be sure to check out the [wiki page](https://github.com/banesullivan/ParaViewGeophysics/wiki) for detailed documentation on the filters and general use of this repository. *Currently being developed and proofed*
+Stay tuned, this project is in its early stages of development so only a handful of the plugins are tested and published here.
+Also be sure to check out the [wiki page](https://github.com/banesullivan/ParaViewGeophysics/wiki) for detailed documentation on the filters and general use of this repository. *Currently being developed and proofed.*

 ## How To Use